lambdista/try/README.md

 Apart from the methods seen in these examples, such as `map`, `flatMap` and `getOrElse`, `Try` has many other useful methods.
 See the `TryTest` class for a thorough coverage of all its methods.

+## Known differences with the original library ##
+### Exception handling ###
+In Scala exceptions are all unchecked so when you use the `get` method you're not forced to deal with the exception it throws in case this `Try` object is a `Failure`.
+In order to reflect this behaviour, calling `get` on `Failure` objects will throw a `GetOfFailureException` which wraps the original `Exception`.
+Since `GetOfFailureException` is unchecked you're not forced to handle it.
+However, if for some reason you need to deal with checked exceptions this API provides a further method, `checkedGet`, which may throw an `Exception` that must be handled.

+As a final note, the original library traps `Throwable` objects.
+This means that it also handles errors which are a subclass of `Error`.
+In general you should not catch `Error`s.
+As a matter of fact, the Java API describes `Error` starting with the following definition: "An Error is a subclass of `Throwable` that indicates serious problems that a reasonable application should not try to catch".
+For this reason I decided not to catch `Throwable`s but only `Exception`s.

 ## Javadoc ##
 <a href="http://lambdista.github.io/try/apidocs/">API documentation</a> for this project.